10:53 p.m. – Bag of tricks

 4:13 p.m. – Bad Balen-timing

 UMPD responded to an odor of marijuana that was detected during their patrol of Balentine Hall.
 As the officers walked by, a door opened and the origin of the smell was found.
-Hunter Nelson, a first year student, was charged with possession of marijuana, admitted to smoking marijuana and turned over marijuana and a grinder.
+A first year student, was charged with possession of marijuana, admitted to smoking marijuana and turned over marijuana and a grinder.

 10:24 p.m. – How do you like them apples?